h3copen/h3copenr/README.md

 `./fibhandler -ac 192.168.102.18 -uc 2 -pwc 123456 -ec`
 Both the PC and the device must be loaded with the framed parameter(Framed by default).
 Note: ac(ip to device), uc(user name to device ), pwc(password to device), ec(enable grpc connect to device), wr(Write route to text, only pc side test used).

+### Profile introduction
+The openr startup configuration fie is stored in /etc/sysconfig/openr of the container.
+This path is run_openr.sh to read  the configuration path by default.
+You can also specify the configuration file.
+There is test.cfg in the root directory .
+You need to modify the startup parameters in this file.
+In the configuration file, it is mainly the configuration of the interface.
+IFACE_REGEX_INCLUDE: from which interfaces the configuration will discover neighbors
+REDISTRIBUTE_IFACES: configure which interface data will be published and calculater the route.
+For details, please refer to the github porject facebook/openr.

 ### command about openr
 After the openr runs, it can interact with it by using the breeze command.Commonly used are breeze fib routes; breeze lm links, etc.